 Part 1 Creating a "Place" for Creation and Presentation

-The garden theater group Penino was selected for the Tokyo Arts and Culture Creation Promotion Grant Program (long-term grant) from FY 2014 to FY 28, and during that time, its director Tanino Crowe won the Kishida Drama Prize, and they also toured Europe for their award-winning works.
-In the first part of the debriefing session, the details of how they applied for the long-term grant, their creative style, which is known for its exquisite stage space that can be called hyperrealism, and their recent developments were introduced, with comments from Max Philippe Aschenbrenner, who is a performing arts presenter and a guest speaker who has been close to them through overseas performances.
+It was adopted for the Creation Grant program (long-term grant) from 26 to 28, and during that time, the presiding officer, Mr. Tanino Kuro, won the Kishida Drama Award and toured Europe for the award-winning work, greatly expanding the range of activities.
+In the first part of the debriefing session, the process of applying for a long-term grant, the state of their creation, and their recent development, which is known for their exquisite stage space, which can be called hyperrealism, were introduced with comments from the cast, staff, guest speakers, and performing arts presenter Max = Philipp Aschenbrenner, who has become close friends through overseas performances.

 (Text: Rieko Suzuki)